AndreLouisCaron/a-tale-of-event-loops/README.rst

 that schedules the new child task.
 Once the task is scheduled, we want to return control to the parent task so that it can continue on its way.

-**Note**: this example is deliberaly incomplete.
+**Note**: this example is deliberately incomplete.
 We'll see how to join tasks later.

 .. code:: python